 ** Please note we need an accurate description of your experience to make strong matches.
 If your LinkedIn profile is not detailed and up-to-date, please include a current resume.
 Thank you!

-Jennifer Rogers is the Program Coordinator for 2022-2023.
+Jennifer Rogers and Cindy Edwards are the Program Co-Coordinator for 2023-2024.
 You can direct any questions to: MCDAmentor@gmail.com.